transparency-dev/trillian-tessera/deployment/live/aws/codelab/README.md

 # AWS codelab deployment

-This codelab helps you bring a test Trillian Tessera infrastructure on AWS, and to use it running a test personality server on an EC2 VM.
+This codelab helps you bring a test Trillian Tessera infrastructure on AWS, and to use it by running a test personality server on an EC2 VM.
 The infrastructure will be comprised of an [Aurora](https://aws.amazon.com/rds/aurora/) MySQL database and a private [S3](https://aws.amazon.com/s3/) bucket.